British Cartographic Society: Membership

-From time to time the society confers Honorary Fellowship status on those who have, in its view, rendered distinguished service to the Society.
+From time to time, the society confers Honorary Fellowship status on those who have, in its view, rendered distinguished service to the Society.

 History

 In the years following the Second World War, good mapping was clearly needed to underpin postwar recovery.
 In many countries, existing societies relating to geography provided the channels to assist with these efforts.
 In the UK, it became clear that a more focused approach would be helpful.

 On 28 September 1963 at a formal meeting chaired by Brigadier D.E.O.
 Thackwell (then Vice President of the ICA), the formation of the Cartographic Society was proposed.
 With further contributions from the Institution of Professional Civil Servants, the aims of the new Society were agreed and Brigadier Thackwell was elected as the first president.

-Since then, the Society has become firmly established both nationally and internationally and has developed to meet the challenges of new technology such as GIS and the internet.
-It remains at the forefront of changes in cartography and in the wider data visualisation sector.
+Since then, the Society has become firmly established both nationally and internationally and has developed to meet the challenges of new technology such as GIS.